ericsonga/APCSAReview/_sources/Unit3-If-Statements/MagpieLab/magpie2.rst

 Activity 2: Actual Code - (Optional)
 ====================================

+You can do all of Activity 2 with the actual code using the Scanner class for input instead if you prefer.

-Here is the actual code for MagpieRunner2.java.
+Here is the actual code for the |Magpie lab on repl.it|.
 It uses the ``Scanner`` class to read input from the user.
 The ``Scanner`` class is not on the AP CS A exam.
+You can log in to repl.it and use this code and change it to do this lab.

-If you want to run the actual code go to MagpieActivityStarterCode/activity2/ on your computer and open and compile MagpieRunner2.java and Magpie2.java in an Integrated Development Environment (IDE) like DrJava or JGrasp.
-Then run the main method in MagpieRunner2.
+Or you can copy and paste in the code from below into any Integrated Development Environment (IDE) like DrJava or JGrasp to run on your computer.

-You can do all of Activity 2 with the actual code instead if you prefer.
+Here is the code for MagpieRunner2.java.

 .. code-block:: java